 In the event that we find ourselves subject to a claim from another party arising out of this engagement (other than as a result of our own negligence or wilful default), any claim established against us, and the costs we necessarily incur in defending it, would form part of the expenses we would look to recover from you.

 You agree to indemnify us and our agents in respect of any claim (including any claim for negligence) arising out of any unauthorised disclosure by you, or by any person for whom you are responsible, of our advice and opinions, whether in writing or otherwise.
 This indemnity will extend to the cost of defending any such claim, including payment at our usual rates for the time that we spend in defending it.

-Whilst certain documents may legally belong to you, we may destroy correspondence and other papers that we store, electronically or otherwise, which are more than 7 years old.
+Although certain documents may legally belong to you, we may destroy correspondence and other papers that we store, electronically or otherwise, which are more than 15 years old, except documents we think may be of continuing significance.
 You must tell us, in writing, if you require the return of any specific documents, or the retention of them for a longer period.

 Insofar as we are permitted to by law or professional guidelines, we reserve the right to exercise a lien over all funds, documents and records in our possession relating to all engagements for you until all outstanding fees and disbursements, including any relevant interest, are paid in full.

 Our employees are allocated to work on your affairs on the understanding that you will not offer employment to, nor employ, any of our employees who have either been involved during our assignment, or with whom you have been dealing in any other capacity, unless our written consent is obtained.
 If such consent is given, we reserve the right to invoice you 30% (plus VAT) of the annual salary of the employee.